What To Do If there is Not a Will or Trust Set Up

-Court Probate or Administration Required
+What To Do If Court Probate or Administration Is Required?

 If a court probate (administering pursuant to a will) or court administration (administering under the North Carolina intestate secession laws) is required, the Executor or Administrator will often engage an experienced attorney to help.
 These legal fees are considered administration fees that can be paid by the estate.
 As the attorney for the estate, we help the Executor or Administrator gather all the information the Court requires and will prepare all the court forms.
 You can sign all the required filings by mail or in our office and will likely never have to appear before the Clerk.
 Small estate can be closed within 90 days.
 While we try to have full estates closed within a year, it sometimes takes longer.

 We help clients identify, collect and administer non-probate assets such as life insurance death benefits, retirement assets, and other accounts passing by beneficiary designation form.
 It can be confusing as to which assets are subject to the court probate or administration and which are not.

 There are very specific laws governing how creditors’ claims are to be administered, included required notices and priority of claims for insolvent estates.
 We can help the executor or administrator in the settlement of claims.
 A personal representative responsible for administering an insolvent estate should seek legal advice as they may be held personally liable if claims are not paid in accordance with these laws.